iShares MSCI Hong Kong ETF (NYSEARCA:EWH) Sees Strong Trading Volume

-iShares MSCI Hong Kong ETF (NYSEARCA:EWH – Get Rating) shares saw unusually-strong trading volume on Tuesday .
-Approximately 78,881 shares were traded during mid-day trading, a decline of 97% from the previous session’s volume of 3,084,715 shares.The stock last traded at $20.60 and had previously closed at $20.75.
+iShares MSCI Hong Kong ETF (NYSEARCA:EWH – Get Rating) saw unusually-high trading volume on Monday .
+Approximately 83,562 shares were traded during mid-day trading, a decline of 98% from the previous session’s volume of 4,046,821 shares.The stock last traded at $20.72 and had previously closed at $20.75.

 Hedge Funds Weigh In On iShares MSCI Hong Kong ETF